Ariana Grande Is No Different Whether She’s Single Or Taken

 A post shared by Ariana Grande (@arianagrande) on

-[Featured Image by Paras Griffin/Getty Images for iHeart]
+[Featured image by Paras Griffin/Getty Images for iHeart]